-Site includes an interactive PBL Model, Professional Development links, and video vingnettes to illustrate how to effectively use problem-based learning in the classroom.
+Site includes an interactive PBL Model, Professional Development links, and video vignettes to illustrate how to effectively use problem-based learning in the classroom.
 The goals of IMSA's PBLNetwork are to mentor educators in all disciplines, to explore problem-based learning strategies, and to connect PBL educators to one another.

 This piece summarizes the benefits of using problem-based learning, its historical origins, and the faculty/student roles in PBL.
 Overall, this is an easy to read introduction to problem-based learning.

-This issue of Speaking of Teachingidentifies the central features of PBL, provides some guidelines for planning a PBL course, and discusses the impact of PBL on student learning and motivation.
+This issue of Speaking of Teaching identifies the central features of PBL, provides some guidelines for planning a PBL course, and discusses the impact of PBL on student learning and motivation.

-Problem-Based Learning Clearinghouse (University of Delaware) (password protected)
+Problem-Based Learning Clearinghouse (University of Delaware)

 Collection of peer reviewed problems and articles to assist educators in using problem-based learning.
 Teaching notes and supplemental materials accompany each problem, providing insights and strategies that are innovative and classroom-tested.
 Free registration is required to view and download the Clearinghouse’s resources.